-Interestingly, when I received this timepiece for to review, I took the watch out of the box and the first thing it did, with no input from me, was moved the hands to the correct time, with the same exact time as my computer and cell phone.
+Interestingly, when I received this timepiece to review, I took the watch out of the box and the first thing it did, with no input from me, was moved the hands to the correct time, with the same exact time as my computer and cell phone.
 Even the date set automatically.

 With GPS controlled time, the watch will run as accurate as an atomic clock.
-Even without receiving a signal, it should maintain an accuracy of +/- 15 seconds per month, assuming it is within a temperature range between 5°C and 35°C.
+Even without receiving a signal, it should maintain accuracy of +/- 15 seconds per month, assuming it is within a temperature range between 5°C and 35°C.

 Additional functions include a signal reception result indication, power save function, Daylight Saving Time (DST) function, all displayed in the subdial at 9 o’clock.

-The day of the week is displayed in a retrograde display at the 2 o’clock, and the date via an angled aperture at 4 o’clock.
+The day of the week is displayed in a retrograde display at 2 o’clock, and the date via an angled aperture at 4 o’clock.
 The movement features a perpetual calendar function and will be correct until February 28, 2100.

 The dial has a three-dimensional look, with large facetted steel polished hour and minute hands, prominent applied indices, a highly sloped minutes chapter ring – everything just pops out at you.
 This, coupled with the luminous hands and hour dots, makes the dial incredibly easy to read in any lighting condition.

-The Astron case is crafted out of titanium, with a super-hard scratch resistant coating on it (a nice touch as titanium is typically easier to scratch than steel, even though it is harder).
-The diameter of the case is 45 mm, with a thickness 13.3 mm and a length of 53.5 mm.
+The Astron case is crafted out of titanium, with a super-hard scratch-resistant coating on it (a nice touch as titanium is typically easier to scratch than steel, even though it is harder).
+The diameter of the case is 45 mm, with a thickness of 13.3 mm and a length of 53.5 mm.
 I characterize this as a large watch, but I did not find it cumbersome or uncomfortable.
 That is in large part because it is relatively lightweight at 117.0 grams, thanks to the use of titanium and ceramic.